RichardDeodutt/Deployment-4/README.md

 - Stopping a job when it's building the tools might cause issues with npm so using a time based method is unreliable as it guesses when it starts.
 Need a better method to check when it auto starts the first job and cancels it or a way to have it not auto start a first job.

+-Need a better way to check when the Jenkins deployed ec2 is up and running then just waiting.

 # Improvements

 - With some more times I can work on the Issues